mui/toolpad/docs/data/toolpad/studio/how-to-guides/render-deploy.md

 7. Select **Create Web Service** to trigger the deployment.
 We will be redirected to the streaming logs of the in-progress deployment.

 8. Render.com uses `14.7.0` as the default Node version.
-Toolpad requires version `18.17.1` as the minimum Node version.
+Toolpad Studio requires version `18.17.1` as the minimum Node version.
 We can change the default by setting a `NODE_VERSION` environment variable for our deployment:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/tutorials/deploy-render/node-version.png", "alt": "Set NODE_VERSION ", "caption": "Overriding the default Node version", "indent": 1, "aspectRatio": 3 }}